-In June 2009, the FASB issued FAS No. 167, "Amendments to FASB Interpretation No. 46(R)" ("FAS 167"), which modifies how a company determines when an entity that is insufficiently capitalized or is not controlled through voting (or similar rights) should be consolidated.
-FAS 167 clarifies that the determination of whether a company is required to consolidate an entity is based on, among other things, an entity's purpose and design and a company's ability to direct the activities of the entity that most significantly impact the entity's economic performance.
-FAS 167 requires an ongoing reassessment of whether a company is the primary beneficiary of a variable interest entity.
-FAS 167 also requires additional disclosures about a company's involvement in variable interest entities and any significant changes in risk exposure due to that involvement.
-FAS 167 is effective for fiscal years beginning after November 15, 2009 and is effective for the Company on May 1, 2010.
-The Company is currently evaluating the impact that the adoption of FAS 167 will have on the financial condition, results of operations, and disclosures.
+In June 2009, the FASB issued standards which modified how a company determines when an entity that is insufficiently capitalized or is not controlled through voting (or similar rights) should be consolidated.
+These standards clarify that the determination of whether a company is required to consolidate an entity is based on, among other things, an entity's purpose and design and a company's ability to direct the activities of the entity that most significantly impact the entity's economic performance.
+These standards require an ongoing reassessment of whether a company is the primary beneficiary of a variable interest entity.
+These standards also require additional disclosures about a company's involvement in variable interest entities and any significant changes in risk exposure due to that involvement.
+These standards are effective for fiscal years beginning after November 15, 2009 and are effective for the Company on May 1, 2010.
+The Company is currently evaluating the impact that the adoption of these standards will have on the financial condition, results of operations, and disclosures.